It Ends with Us controversies: Baldoni v. The New York Times

-Lively's suit against Baldoni
+Lively v.
+Wayfarer Studios et al

 Lively filed a federal lawsuit against Baldoni on December 31, 2024, addressing the same issues she had raised in her complaint to the California Civil Rights Department.
 Lively's representatives directly addressed this being a response to Baldoni's lawsuit, saying, "This lawsuit is based on the obviously false premise that Ms. Lively's administrative complaint against Wayfarer and others was a ruse based on a choice 'not to file a lawsuit against Baldoni, Wayfarer,' and that 'litigation was never her ultimate goal.'
 As demonstrated by the federal complaint filed by Ms. Lively earlier today, that frame of reference for the Wayfarer lawsuit is false.
 While we will not litigate this matter in the press, we do encourage people to read Ms. Lively's complaint in its entirety.
 We look forward to addressing each and every one of Wayfarer's allegations in court."

 Lively's lawsuit alleges that Baldoni and his public relations team orchestrated a sophisticated, multi-tiered campaign to damage her reputation in retaliation for speaking out about sexual misconduct on the film's set.
-The complaint names Baldoni, his film studio, Wayfarer, Wayfarer president Jamey Heath, Wayfarer co-founder Steve Sarowitz, public relations representatives Melissa Nathan and Jennifer Abel, and Melissa Nathan's PR agency The Agency Group PR.
+The complaint names Baldoni, his film studio, Wayfarer, Wayfarer president Jamey Heath, Wayfarer co-founder Steve Sarowitz, public relations representatives Melissa Nathan and Jennifer Abel, and Melissa Nathan's PR agency The Agency Group PR (TAG).
 Lively's legal team claimed that Wayfarer and its associates violated federal and California state law by retaliating against her after she reported sexual harassment and workplace safety concerns.
 The statement also accused Baldoni of initiating unwelcome physical advances, asserting that when Lively or others avoided his touch, both Baldoni and Heath retaliated by becoming irritated, cold, and uncooperative.
 Lively claimed she was forced to work in an "unwelcoming and volatile environment".

-On January 23, 2025, Lively's legal team filed an unsuccessful request for a gag order against Baldoni's attorney, Bryan Freedman, accusing him of continuing to engage in a smear campaign against Lively by repeatedly revealing information to the press.
+Sarowitz denied involvement with the film other than providing funding, visiting the set twice and was not involved in the PR.